bloomberg/chef-bach/windows.md

-An easy enough way to put this all together is to install cygwin for the basic unix command-line tools, Python for Windows and MSYS-GIT for a nice bash shell.
-A sample ~/.bash_profile to tie this al together looks like this:
+An easy enough way to put this all together is to install cygwin for the basic unix command-line tools, Python for Windows and MSYS-GIT for a nice bash shell, and then include the paths to all of these in your PATH.
+A sample ~/.bash_profile to tie this all together looks like this:

 ```